Lifting Weights Will Make Me Bulky

 Reasons you may feel bulky after lifting weights:

 As your hormones fluctuate throughout the month, your weight can change drastically.
 8/10 women suffer from bloating before and during their period.
-Women actually gain pounds of water during this time due to the ability of estrogen to cause fluid to be retained, which could be why you feel ‘bulkier’.
+Women actually gain pounds of water during this time due to the ability of oestrogen to cause fluid to be retained, which could be why you feel ‘bulkier’.

 Muscle weighs more than fat